synw/django-changefeed/README.md

 push_to_flow.delay("database_name", "table_name", {"field_name":"field_value"})
   ```

 Note: if the database does not exists it will be created.
-Same for the table.
+Same for the table (this behavior might change in the
+future due to some performance reasons).
 This creates new entries in the database.

 To handle the data changes create a `changeflow.py` file in your project directory (where settings.py is) and
 use a `flow_handlers` function to do whatever you want (like sending some data to a websocket for example):